 7 Base Building Survival Games Like Valheim

 On paper, Valheim sounds like an obvious combination.
 You take the crafting and building of Minecraft, combat from The Witcher, and the setting from Skyrim, then watch the dough roll in.
-The game designs itself!
+The game designs itself.

 Can’t get enough of Valheim?
 We’ve got you covered.
 Whether you love building intricate bases or just want a whole new world to live (and die) in, here’s our list of 7 base building survival games like Valheim.

 After Conan saves you from death by crucifixion, you must brave the harsh sands of the Exiled Land alone to secure food, water, and shelter, all while fending off fantastical beasts and other loot-hungry players.

 You begin as an underclothed weakling who, through constant learning and with a bit of divine guidance, battles and defeats godlike entities.
-If all you want is more Valheim in a completely different setting, this is exactly the game you’re looking for.
+If all you want is a game like Valheim in a completely different setting, this is exactly the game you’re looking for.

 State of Decay 2